puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/containers/runtime-class.md

 error message.

-If no `runtimeClassName` is specified, the default RuntimeHandler will be used, which is equivalent to the behavior when the RuntimeClass feature is disabled.
+If no `runtimeClassName` is specified, the default RuntimeHandler will be used, which is equivalent to the behavior when the RuntimeClass feature is turned off.

 ### CRI Configuration